A Global Hub for Life Sciences

 With more than 3,100 facilities operating across all sectors, the New Jersey life sciences industry directly employs over 116,000 people, with an estimated annual contribution to New Jersey’s economy of $47.5 billion.
 In fact, the bioscience industry’s share of the State’s economy is 86% higher than the national average.

-We are home to the headquarters or major facilities of 13 of the largest biopharmaceutical companies in the world.
-New Jersey’s life sciences ecosystem also includes more than 400 biotechnology companies.
-Then there are a robust medical technology sector, world-class universities and research institutions and some of the best teaching hospitals in the country, such as Hackensack University Medical Center.
+Home to the headquarters or major facilities of 13 of the top 20 biopharmaceutical companies in the world, New Jersey’s life sciences ecosystem includes robust biopharmaceutical and medical technology sectors.
+It also includes world-class universities and research institutions and some of the best research and teaching hospitals in the country, including Hackensack University Medical Center.

 What’s more, New Jersey is the only state where a high degree of life science specialization spans 4 of 5 major industry subsectors: drugs and pharmaceuticals; research, testing, and medical labs; bioscience-related distribution; and medical devices.